Yorkshire Hussars: 1/1st Yorkshire Hussars

+After the regiment was split up, Lt-Col Lord Feversham returned to Northern England to raise and command the 21st (Service) Battalion, King's Royal Rifle Corps (Yeoman Rifles).
+He was killed in action leading it at the Battle of Flers-Courcelette on 15 September 1916.

 The three squadrons were reunited between 5 and 10 May 1916 when the regiment became Corps Cavalry to XVII Corps at Gouy-en-Ternois in the Arras sector, during the final stages of the Arras Offensive.
 On 1 June Lt-Col W. Pepys of the 13th Hussars arrived as CO, succeeded in November when Maj Eley was promoted to the command.